paygaphack/mentors-repo/news-api/README.md

 4. Activate the virtual enviromnent just created: `$ source venv/bin/activate`
 5. Install dependencies: `$ pip install -r requirements.txt`
 6. Obtain a unique API key from [newsapi.org](https://newsapi.org/)
-7. Create a `.env` file _within_ the `news-api` directory - it won't work otherwise, unless you manually change the path to the `.env` file by modifying the `env_path` variable in `custom_query.py`!
+7. Create a `.env` file :exclamation:within:exclamation: the `news-api` directory It won't work otherwise, unless you manually change the path to the `.env` file by modifying the `env_path` variable in `custom_query.py`.
 The file structure should look something like the diagram below.

     ```
     mentors-repo  <-- Project root